FrankBoesing/memoryboard/README.md

 1..6x spi jedec-memory soic-8 (e.g. 23LC1024 RAM)

-The old REV 3.0 is tested and works.

-This is not tested:

-New Revision with LED,
-more capacitors.

 Partslist:

 - 6 x SPI jedec Memory of your choice (SOIC-8) (RAM (e.g. 23LC1024) , Flash...)